Sumogames APIsumodb.sumogames.de ↗

 Wrestler Search and Profiles

-get_banzuke retrieves the official ranking sheet for any basho.
-The basho parameter accepts YYYY.MM or YYYYMM format (e.g., 2024.01).
-Each entry in the rikishi array includes id, shikona, height_cm, weight_kg, title_raw, and optionally rank.
-The database covers historical tournaments, so you can query banzuke from decades past. get_yusho_winners requires no inputs and returns every tournament winner in reverse chronological order, with basho, makuuchi_winner (rank and name string), and makuuchi_winner_id for cross-referencing with profile endpoints.
+get_banzuke retrieves the official ranking sheet for any historical or current tournament.
+The basho parameter accepts YYYY.MM or YYYYMM format; tournaments run in January, March, May, July, September, and November.
+The response includes an array of ranked wrestlers with id, shikona, height_cm, weight_kg, title_raw, and optionally rank. get_yusho_winners requires no parameters and returns every makuuchi division tournament champion in reverse chronological order, each entry containing basho, makuuchi_winner (rank and name string), and makuuchi_winner_id for cross-referencing with the profile endpoints.

-- Build a wrestler comparison tool using height, weight, and career-high rank from
+- Build a wrestler comparison tool using height_cm, weight_kg, and kimarite win ratios pulled from profile and stats endpoints.

 | Tier | Price | Credits/month | Rate limit |